douglascraigschmidt/presentations/README.md

 # presentations
-This repository contains PDF versions of presentations that I've given.
+This repository contains PDF versions of presentations that I've given at various events.